pmlorenzo2/kalendaryojs/README.md

-# Zavin Datepicker
+# KalendaryoJS

 A simple and custom date picker built for Zavin apps.

 ## Overview

-Zavin Datepicker is built to address the needs of having a widget that can handle user date selection.
+KalendaryoJS is built to address the needs of having a widget that can handle user date selection.
 Even though there is an input date most browsers still don't have support for it.
 Thus the need to create a custom date picker for our Zavin apps.

 ## Installation